God Lives Underwater: Empty and increased activity (1995–1997)

-God Lives Underwater had recorded their full-length album throughout 1995.
+God Lives Underwater recorded their full-length album throughout 1995.
 In September 1995, the song "Tortoise" (off of the then-upcoming album) was featured in the movie National Lampoon's Senior Trip.
 The following month, American released the band's full-length album Empty.
 It peaked at No. 83 on CMJ's Top 200 chart.
 "No More Love" was included on its tracklist, while both "All Wrong" and "Don't Know How to Be" were released as the album's singles.
 The video for "All Wrong" had exclusively premiered on MTV's 120 Minutes program.
 God Lives Underwater initially embarked on a tour of the U.S. with KMFDM, and they followed it with a tour of Europe with Filter.
 Afterwards, they headlined their own tour throughout the U.S. and then opened for Spacehog.
-After a show in Florida, God Lives Underwater was kicked off of Spacehog's tour.
+After a show in Florida, God Lives Underwater was kicked off Spacehog's tour.
 God Lives Underwater claimed that they were drawing in more fans and selling more merchandise than Spacehog which led to the majority of the attendees leaving prior to Spacehog's performance; however, Spacehog claimed that God Lives Underwater's fans were too violent and had caused too much trouble during the shows.

 In early 1996, God Lives Underwater had recorded the music for the shooting video game Slamscape, released on PlayStation and PC.
 They had created original compositions for the in-game music.
-The videos for "No More Love" (the original 1994 version), "Don't Know How to Be", and "All Wrong" was included as bonus content.
-Slamscape received below average reviews, although many critics praised the band's contributions.
+The videos for "No More Love" (the original 1994 version), "Don't Know How to Be", and "All Wrong" were included as bonus content.
+Slamscape received below-average reviews, although many critics praised the band's contributions.
 Also in 1996, God Lives Underwater contributed the song "Weight" to the Mortal Kombat: More Kombat compilation.
 It was an outtake from the Empty recording sessions.
 The band also toured with Far for a brief U.S. tour in the middle of 1996.
 Towards the end of the year, the band decided to add a fifth member to the lineup, Dave Alverado.
-He was on-stage as an extra bassist in an attempt to make the band's live-sound thicker; however, by 1997, Alverado was no longer in the band and the lineup reverted to four members.
-After the extensive touring schedule, God Lives Underwater's manager Gary Richards started his own label, 1500 Records.
-They were in a partnership with the major label A&M Records for distribution purposes and God Lives Underwater became one of the first acts signed with the label.
+He was on-stage as an extra bassist in an attempt to make the band's live-sound thicker; however, by 1997, Alverado was no longer in the band, and the lineup reverted to four members.
+After the extensive touring schedule, God Lives Underwater's manager Gary Richards, started his own label, 1500 Records.
+They were in a partnership with the major label A&M Records for distribution purposes, and God Lives Underwater became one of the first acts signed with the label.